Road Rage & Aggressive Driving: Behaviors, Incidents, Fines & PenaltiesUpdated Dec. 16, 2020

 - However, over 50% of drivers who took part admitted to driving 15 mph over a posted speed limit within the last 30 days.

 To do your part in the fight against road rage, practice defensive driving and do everything you can to reduce the risk caused by another person’s aggressive behavior.
 Of course, you must also monitor your own stress levels and mental state every time you get behind the wheel.
-Anger and frustration are a slippery slope which can quickly lead to uncontrollable rage if left unaddressed.
+Anger and frustration are a slippery slope that can quickly lead to uncontrollable rage if left unaddressed.

 Road rage fines and penalties